- 50% response rate

 And I had a magnificent clear view of the neighboring volcano island and the infamous Eyjafjallajökull in the distance!

 Seeing the clear evening skies over Egypt while cruising the Nile...
-The colours were incredible!
+The colors were incredible!
 Riding in a balloon over the Nile in the morning.

 A clear night sky on the island of Texel in August 2013 with shooting stars!